To make the backgrounds I used a really neat application called MyFourWalls, which is quite sophisticated, but not expensive!

-I created three-dimensional room layouts for each house: you build the walls, stretch and shrink them, raise and lower the roof, add windows, doors, furniture and fittings, and add your own textures for the walls (I used photographs of straw and sticks).
+I created three-dimensional room layouts for each house: you build the walls, stretch and shrink them, raise and lower the roof, add windows, doors, furniture and fittings: and, crucially, you can add your own textures for the walls (I used photographs of straw and sticks).

-The best bit is that there is a ‘camera’ which you can move around, pan and tilt, raise and lower to get different views of the room.
+The best bit is that there is a ‘camera’ which you can move around, pan and tilt, raise and lower to get different views of the room in 3D.